Expenditure Processing

 Cost transfers, payroll redistributions and journal vouchers are transactions that move charges from one fund to another or between line items within a fund.
 Since there are policies and procedures and internal controls in place at SDSU Research Foundation to ensure that costs are accurately recorded, an original transaction should not need to be corrected.
 However, in certain circumstances, it may be necessary to move a direct charge expense from one fund to another or within a fund to link the cost more appropriately with the benefit it is providing.

-In order to limit the need for cost transfers, payroll redistributions and journal vouchers, PIs are encouraged to work with their SR grant specialist to accurately project expenditures and allocate funds.
+To limit the need for cost transfers, payroll redistributions and journal vouchers, the PI is encouraged to work with their SRA grant specialist to accurately forecast expenditures and allocate funds.
 Monthly budget reports should be used to compare project budgets against expenditures to date and future commitments to determine if overruns will occur.
-If an overrun is anticipated, the PI should contact her/his SR grant specialist to prepare a cost projection or budget adjustment.
+If an overrun is anticipated, the PI should contact their SRA grant specialist to prepare a cost projection or budget adjustment.

-Policy and Procedure: All requests for cost transfers or payroll redistributions should be submitted in writing to the assigned SR grant specialist and contain the following:
+Cost Transfer Policy and Procedure: All requests for cost transfers or payroll redistributions should be submitted in writing to the assigned SRA grant specialist and contain the following:

-- Documentation: In order for a cost transfer or redistribution of payroll to occur, it MUST be supported by written documentation that contains a full explanation and justification for the transfer.
-The justification should be prepared in such a way that a person outside of SDSU Research Foundation (i.e., an auditor) would be able to understand why the cost transfer is necessary and should address the following questions:
+- Documentation: All requests for cost transfers or payroll redistributions MUST be supported by written documentation that contains a full explanation and justification for the transfer.
+The justification should be prepared in such a way that a person outside of SDSU Research Foundation (i.e., an auditor) would be able to understand why the cost transfer is necessary and should address the following questions

 - Why was the expense originally charged to the fund from which it is now being transferred?

 - Why should the charge be transferred to the proposed fund?
-How does the expense fit the scope of work of the proposed fund?
+How does the expense fit the scope of work/purpose of the proposed fund?

 - If applicable, why is this transfer being requested more than 90 days after the cost was initially charged?